Need Help Coping with New Ostomy

 Reply to eefyjig

-.i’m not used to getting that response.
-Don’t get me wrong, I got sick, lost a bunch of muscle weight, crawled into my own little world for a few months but never felt sorry for myself or kept having a negative thought process like I read on here all the time.
-You got one life, either enjoy it or don’t, it’s 100% your choice.
+I did.
+On my very first appointment with my surgeon, she said, "You'll probably have a bag for the rest of your life and your butt will be sewn shut."
+I said, "Okay."
+She said, "You're okay with that?"
+I said, "If that's what's gonna keep me alive, what do I gotta do?"
+She said, "I'm not used to getting that response."
+Don't get me wrong, I got sick, lost a bunch of muscle weight, crawled into my own little world for a few months, but never felt sorry for myself or kept having a negative thought process like I read on here all the time.
+You got one life, either enjoy it or don't, it's 100% your choice.
 Nobody heals by moping around and being scared to do normal life things.
 You wanna heal, get on getting on and put your mind in the place it needs to be.
-One door closes while another one opens, step thru it and see what’s next, life is that simple.
+One door closes while another one opens, step through it and see what's next, life is that simple.

 gentlejohn

-What kind of ostomy? colostomy, ileostomy or urostomy?
+What kind of ostomy?
+Colostomy, ileostomy, or urostomy?
 First of all, you should not be changing the ostomy all day.
-Yes emptying it will be necessary during the day.
+Yes, emptying it will be necessary during the day.
 Are you seeing an ostomy nurse?
 Home health care?
-Where you live there should be a WOCN nurse in close proximity.
-Ostomies in many situations are life saving and allow people to return to a normal life.
+Where you live, there should be a WOCN nurse in close proximity.
+Ostomies, in many situations, are life-saving and allow people to return to a normal life.

 Beachboy